-Neuroblastoma (NB) is a pediatric malignancy of the sympathetic nervous system (SNS), which is one of the deadliest solid tumors in childhood, which remains fatal in almost a third of patients, despite intensive and multimodal therapies.
-This disease originates from aberrant and impaired differentiation of neural crest (NC)-derived sympathoadrenal progenitors.
-NB exhibits an extremely high heterogeneity, both genetically and biologically, which is reflected in the clinical outcome, ranging from spontaneous regression to an extremely aggressive disease with fatal outcome for 50% of patients with high-risk NB.
+Neuroblastoma (NB) is a pediatric malignancy of the sympathetic nervous system (SNS), which is one of the deadliest solid tumors in childhood despite highly invasive multimodal treatments.
+The hallmark of NB is its high heterogeneity, both genetically and biologically, which is reflected in the clinical outcome, ranging from spontaneous regression to an extremely aggressive disease with fatal outcome for 50% of patients with high-risk NB.

-Investigation of the role of TWIST1 in neuroblastoma aggressiveness and metastasis
+Project #2: Deciphering the role of TWIST1 in high-risk neuroblastoma

 To improve the outcome of high-risk NB patients, the identification of novel key players involved in NB pathogenesis and progression is crucial.
 The expression of the TWIST1 oncogene in primary NB is preferentially associated with unfavorable prognostic factors of NB, such as MYCN amplification (MNA), and reduced survival.
 However, an elevated expression of TWIST1 in low-risk tumors or NB without MNA is also correlated with poor outcome.
 We recently revealed the decisive contribution of TWIST1 in the context of MYCN amplified NB, as it enhanced primary and secondary tumor growth and mediated a remodeling of the tumor microenvironment (TME) in favor of tumor progression.
 This confirmed TWIST1 as a valuable therapeutic target for HR-NB (Sepporta et al., Communications Biology.
 2022).